 The connection $\Var{\Yz{t}} = \intss{-1/2}{1/2} f(\omega) \d{\omega}$ follows from the inverse Fourier transformation, and this reveals how $f(\omega)$ gives a decomposition of the variance over different frequencies.
 In particular, the spectral density function $f(\omega)$ captures the components of periodic linear structure decomposed over frequency for $\TSR{\Yz{t}}{t\in\ZZ}{}$, and the peaks and troughs of $f(\omega)$ can thus reveal important features of the time series under investigation.

-Nonlinear dependencies between the terms of a time series $\TSR{\Yz{t}}{t\in\ZZ}{}$ will however not be reflected in the spectral density $f(\omega)$, since only the linear dependencies are detected by the autocovariance functions $\gamma(h)$.
-The most obvious example is the GARCH model from \citet{bollerslev86:_gener} .
+Nonlinear dependencies between the terms of a time series $\TSR{\Yz{t}}{t\in\ZZ}{}$ will however not be reflected in the spectral density $f(\omega)$, since it is the linear dependencies that are detected by the autocovariance functions $\gamma(h)$.
+The most obvious example is the GARCH model from \citet{bollerslev86:_gener}.
 The GARCH model is much used in econometrics, and it is well known that this model in general exhibits dependence over many lags (long range dependence).
 But this dependence is not captured by the autocovariance function, since $\gamma(h)$ is zero for lags $|h|\geq1$.
 This again implies that the spectral density is flat for a GARCH model.

+{ An estimate of $f(\omega)$ based on samples from e.g.\ a GARCH(1,1)-model will then, as seen in the left panel of \cref{fig:GARCH_intro_example_short}, not reveal any information at all.
+An investigation based on the method presented in this paper can however detect the nonlinear structure --- as seen in the right panel of \cref{fig:GARCH_intro_example_short}, where a point in the lower tail has been inspected. }

 One may ask whether there exist classes of processes for which the spectral density gives complete information about the probabilistic dependence structure.
-The answer is simple: If $\TSR{\Yz{t}}{t\in\ZZ}{}$ is a stationary Gaussian process, then its complete distributional dependence structure (assuming that the process has zero mean) can be set up in terms of its spectral density.
-(This is in fact a starting point for the Whittle-type likelihood in time series analysis.)
+The answer is simple: If $\TSR{\Yz{t}}{t\in\ZZ}{}$ is a stationary Gaussian process, then its complete distributional dependence structure (assuming a zero mean process) can be set up in terms of its spectral density.
+This is in fact a starting point for the Whittle-type likelihood in time series analysis.

 This paper is concerned with finding a generalisation of \cref{eq:classical_spectral_density} that enables the investigation of nonlinear structures in general non-Gaussian stationary processes.
-This will be based on a local approach using Gaussian approximations, which ensures the desirable property that the ordinary spectral density is returned when a Gaussian process is encountered.
+This will be based on a local approach using Gaussian approximations, which ensures the desirable property that the ordinary spectral density is returned for a Gaussian process.

 A number of attempts have been made in the literature to extend the standard spectral density $f(\omega)$, and these can roughly be divided into three categories.